WHao-0923/Movie-Website/README.md

 - # JMeter TS/TJ Time Logs
     - #### Instructions of how to use the `log_processing.*` script to process the JMeter logs.
+    - Put the file path in the file_path varible in line 1 and run the script

 - # JMeter TS/TJ Time Measurement Report